RainCandyTech/FPArchiveIndex/README.md

 The installer will deploy a special version of Flash Helper Service.
 The service will read the license file to check is it vaild.</br>
 If the answer is no, the Player will show a warning symbol and lead users to this page ([Problems of Flash Player Enterprise is running abnormally](https://www.flash.cn/enterprise/errordialog)).</br>
 And it won't push any ads to the computer.</br>
-The binary file of the service is protected by VMProtect 3.x.
+The binary file of the service is protected by VMProtect 3.x.</br>

+MSI Installers are also available for this edition.

 ### Available Archives (Windows)
 |Date|Version|Is MSI installer available|
 |:---|:----:|:----:|